dynes900alog/algorithms/lintcode/9chap/chap4/required/CloneGraph.md

 [lintcode](https://www.lintcode.com/problem/clone-graph/)

 ## Method
 1. BFS (Breadth First Search)
 Key point: Need to copy both nodes and edges.
-a.
+1.)
 BFS to get all the nodes of current graph to clone nodes, set up mapping between old nodes and new nodes
-b.
+2.)
 Set up connection of nodes (copy edges).

-1.2 DFS (not recommend)
+2. DFS (not recommend)

 ## Solution
 1.1 BFS